 - Surprise Incest: Jonathan finds out that he and his girlfriend are half-siblings.
 However, it was Left Hanging due to the show being cancelled.

 - They Fight Crime!: A failing novelist, a comic-book artist, and a wealthy magazine editor, all of whom are stoners.

 - Throwing the Fight: George does this in the appropriately named episode "Take A Dive".

-- Ungrateful Bastard: After Jonathan saved his life Green wrote an insulting story about him to the New York Times and later tried to steel his job
+- Ungrateful Bastard: After Jonathan saved his life, Green wrote an insulting story about him to the New York Times and later tried to steal his job.

-- Unsympathetic Comedy Protagonist: Ray is a childish selfish person with an infantile obsession with his own penis (basically the centerpiece of his web comic), who mooches off his girlfriend, cheats on her with an older woman at one point and is often intoxicated when he is supposed to be watching her children or his infant son.
+- Unsympathetic Comedy Protagonist: Ray is a selfish Manchild with an infantile obsession Regarding his penis (basically the centerpiece of his web comic), who mooches off his girlfriend, cheats on her with an older woman at one point and is often intoxicated when he is supposed to be watching her children or his infant son.

-- Averted in all other places even Leah is just as emotionally needy as Ray just more adult oriented about it
+- Averted in all other places as even Leah is just as emotionally needy as Ray, she's just more adult oriented about it.